AroopGit/Customer-Satisfaction-MLops/README.md

 - `model_deployer`: This step deploys the model as a service using MLflow (if deployment criteria is met).

 In the deployment pipeline, ZenML's MLflow tracking integration is used for logging the hyperparameter values and the trained model itself and the model evaluation metrics -- as MLflow experiment tracking artifacts -- into the local MLflow backend.
 This pipeline also launches a local MLflow deployment server to serve the latest MLflow model if its accuracy is above a configured threshold.

-The MLflow deployment server runs locally as a daemon process that will continue to run in the background after the example execution is complete.
-When a new pipeline is run which produces a model that passes the accuracy threshold validation, the pipeline automatically updates the currently running MLflow deployment server to serve the new model instead of the old one.

-To round it off, we deploy a Streamlit application that consumes the latest model service asynchronously from the pipeline logic.
-This can be done easily with ZenML within the Streamlit code:

 ```python
 service = prediction_service_loader(